-Dr. James Hay Sivewright was born in Scotland around 1810.
+Dr. James Hay Sivewright was born in Scotland in 1811.
 There is a record of a sister named Mary and another sister named Elizabeth Sivewright who lived in Boston, Massachusettes.

 Dr. Sivewright was listed in the 1864-1865 Kent County Directory and Gazetteer.
 The Gazetteer, listed his office on Wellington Street.
-His practice was also listed in the 1869 Ontario Gazetteers and Directory, 1870-1871 Sutherlands Kent and Essex Counties Business Directory and Gazetteer and the 1877 Chatham Directory.
+His medical practice was also listed in the 1869 Ontario Gazetteers and Directory, 1870-1871 Sutherlands Kent and Essex Counties Business Directory and Gazetteer and the 1877 Chatham Directory.
 Dr. Sivewright was appointed as a Coroner for Kent County on the 14th of March, 1872.

-**His sons, Dr. John Phillips Sivewright and Dr. James Alexander Sivewright are also featured on the Chatham-Kent Physician Tribute.
+*Dr. Sivewright’s sons, Dr. John Phillips Sivewright and Dr. James Alexander Sivewright are also featured on the Chatham-Kent Physician Tribute.